Opened & Dedicated May 22, 1993

 Homolovi State Park was established in response to public concern about the devastation of the Homolovi sites by illegal collectors of prehistoric artifacts.
 The damage to the sites peaked in the 1960s when a backhoe was being used at Homolovi II to dig through burials and kivas.
 The residents of Winslow and leaders of the Hopi people, supported by other people throughout the State, began to work to protect these sites.
 It was their dream that the entire area would become a State Park.

-The primary Homolovi interpretive resources consist of archaeological sites including four major pueblos, numerous smaller structures, and site features ranging in size from one-room pit houses or simple artifact scatters to a 1200 room pueblo, and panels of petroglyphs with depictions of kachina and clan symbols.
+The primary Homolovi interpretive resources consist of archeological sites including four major pueblos, numerous smaller structures, and site features ranging in size from one-room pit houses or simple artifact scatters to a 1200 room pueblo, and petroglyphic panels with depictions of kachina and clan symbols.
 The sites date from three main periods: AD 620-850, AD 1050-1225, and AD 1260-1400.
 During each of these periods there was a concentrated population of people living near the Little Colorado River.
 Members of the Hopi Nation consider this area an important ancestral site and return to Homolovi for religious purposes.

 In September 1980, Governor Bruce Babbitt along with State Land Commissioner Robert (Bob) Lane, and a local rancher and grazing lessee, Floyd Hahn visited Homolovi II.
 After viewing the extent of damage to the site and a number of artifacts on the ground located on State land, the Governor invited several archaeologists and citizens to a meeting to discuss potential actions that could be taken to preserve these cultural resources.
 As a result of these discussions, in November 1980 the Governor established the Archaeology Advisory Group to work with the State Land Department.
 At the direction of Governor Babbitt, the State Land Department developed a plan for the protection of the State-owned archaeological sites with an emphasis on the protection of the sites in the Winslow area, including Brigham City, Chevelon Ruin, Cottonwood Wash Ruin and Chavez Pass Ruin, in addition to Homolovi I, Homolovi II, Homolovi III and Homolovi IV.
 The 1981 feasibility study recommended that the best means of protecting the sites was the creation of a regional archaeological Park to include all of these sites.